 (Continued on page 10) Contestants had a range of feelings after reciting their poems some were excited to hear the results while others were relieved that it was over.
 Students had different reasons for reciting their poems.
-Some participated for fun, such as Blake Yuyama (c/ o 2019) who performed simply because it is his senior year; others such as Andrew Hunsaker (c/ o 2020), chose "Negative" by Kevin Young because he saw it as a lens through which to talk about racism and how people are constantly blinded by money.
+Some participated for fun, such as Blake Yuyama (c/o 2019) who performed simply because it is his senior year; others such as Andrew Hunsaker (c/o 2020), chose "Negative" by Kevin Young because he saw it as a lens through which to talk a lens through which to talk about racism and how people are constantly blinded by money.

 The event was coordinated once again by the Kennedy English teacher David Phanthai.
-Mr. Phanthai has been and continues to be extremely passionate about poetry, believing that it speaks to young students and allows them to express themselves.
+Mr. Phanthai has been and continues to be extremely passionate about poetry, believing that it speaks to young students and allows them to express them-selves.
 As a goal for Poetry Out Loud, he wishes to one day have a state and national winner.
-According to him, "Poetry is a celebration of not just art but students and emotions."
+According to him, "Poetry is a celebra-tion of not just art but students and emotions."
 Poetry Out Loud includes students from all grades and levels of experience with both veteran hopefuls and amateurs taking part in the competition.
 This school year the competition included 20 more participants compared to previous years.

-Poetry Out Loud competitor Parker Scarpa c/o 2019 delivers his address.
-Photo by Sid Slesicki, Photo Editor
+Poetry Out Loud competitor Parker Scarpa c/o 2019 delivers his address Photo by Sid Slesicki, Photo Editor

 While the judges decided the winners Gerardoangelo Lopez and Christopher Lee (both c/o 2019), performed original songs.
 Although they had some technical difficulties in the beginning, Lopez and Lee did not fail to entertain the audience.
-Kennedy students showed their support by cheering and waving their phone lights around.
+Kennedy students above of their experience of the students of the students. showed their support by cheering and waving their phone lights around.
 The event ended with the emcees announcing the winners and recognizing everyone who participated in the competition.